hlavacs/ViennaGameAILibrary/README.md

 - For each node of the tree (and recursively its children) a custom class needs to be implemented to delegate actions to its children based on some criteria.

-Each decision node needs to implement its own ```makeDecision(float dt)``` method, in which it either delegates further actions to its children, or implements game logic.
+Each decision node needs to implement its own ```makeDecision(float dt)``` method, in which it either delegates further actions to its children or implements game logic.
 In the example below, the ```isEnemyClose``` class is responsible for checking the distance between the player and an enemy.
 Depending on this distance, it calls a child decision node.
 ```
 	// Example: a character makes decisions based on the distance to an enemy
 	class isEnemyClose : public VGAIL::DecisionNode